SimonettaStefania/Progetto-D18/README.md

 In order to run the program is necessary to have:
 * Apache Tomcat Server 8.5.3 or higher
 * JDK 8 or higher
-* MySql Server (progettoD18 user must be created with *delete, insert, select permiossions*)
+* MySql Server (progettoD18 user must be created with *delete, insert, select* permissions)